yule44ka/workflow-agent/README.md

 # YouTrack Workflow Agent

-An AI-powered agent that helps diagnose and explain YouTrack workflow behavior.
+AI agent that helps diagnose and explain YouTrack workflow behavior.
 The agent analyzes workflow rules and identifies which rules may have caused specific actions in your YouTrack instance.

 ## Features

-- Interactive CLI for querying workflow behavior
+- Interactive CLI
+- History of dialog
+- Connection to your YouTrack instance
+- Automatic workflow rules retrieving
+- Documentation usage as context for a better understanding of workflows
-- AI-powered analysis using Claude Sonnet 4
+- AI analysis using Claude Sonnet 4
-- Automatic workflow rule inspection
-- Links to relevant workflow configurations
+- Links to relevant workflows

 ## Requirements